Emelie Forsberg

 Emelie Tina Forsberg (born December 11, 1986) is a Swedish athlete specializing in trail running (skyrunning, mountain running) and ski mountaineering.
 She has won repeated victories in different disciplines, including European and World Championships.

-Ian Corless described Forsberg as: "Known for her incredible strength, endurance and break neck downhill running, she has also become an inspiration to men and ladies all over the world by her infectious passion and love of life which she daily shares via social media.
-No matter how hard the race, no matter how tough the conditions are, no matter how bad she is feeling, Emelie is guaranteed to provide a smile."

 Biography

 Childhood and youth

 Emelie Forsberg grew up in the small village Noraström in Kramfors Municipality, some 40 km north of Härnösand on Sweden's High Coast.
 Her father died when she was new-born and according to Forsberg her mother had a tough time combining work, studies and taking care of her two daughters.
 Orienteering, trekking, climbing, skiing, foraging for mushrooms and berries were an integral part of her life since she was very young.

 In a 2017 public lecture Forsberg stated that between 15 and 20 years of age she defined herself as a climber.

 She moved to the Swedish mountains at age 18 and worked as a waitress in the Storulvån Mountain Lodge in the Åre Ski Area, where she convinced her boss to send her to a baking course.
 While living in Storulvån, Forsberg ran in the mountains in her spare time for love of nature, for the fun of it, and as a means of transportation.